 (a) he was a medical practitioner, dentist, chiropractor, or physiotherapist registered as such under the laws of the State and engaged in his professional practice, and was the holder of a relevant licence under this Act authorising him so to do; or

-(b) he was lawfully acting under the direction and supervision of a person to whom paragraph (a) applies; or
+(b) if the person is not practising in an area of medical radiation technology as defined in section 3 of the Medical Radiation Technologists Act 2006, he was lawfully acting under the direction and supervision of a person to whom paragraph (a) applies;

+(ba) he was —

+(i) a medical radiation technologist engaged in professional practice;

+(ii) the holder of a relevant licence under this Act authorising him so to do; and

+(iii) acting in accordance with a written request referred to in section 26(2) or (2a);

+(bb) he was —

+(i) a medical radiation technologist whose registration was subject to a condition that his practice in an area of medical radiation technology be subject to direction and supervision by a person to whom paragraph (a) or (ba) applies (a “supervisor”); and

+(ii) lawfully acting under the direction and supervision of a supervisor;

+or

 (c) he was the holder of an exemption granted under this Act.

+[Section 27 amended by No. 21 of 2006 s.
+105.]

 28. Registration

 (1) Subject to subsection (3) and unless he is the holder of an exemption, this section shall be complied with by any person who is —